fabughali/innora-design/README.md

 1. Build locally: `flutter build web --release --base-href /innora-design/`
 2. Copy `build/web` contents to this repository
 3. Commit and push to `gh-pages` branch

-## 📝 Note

-**Source code is not included** in this repository.
-This is a deployment-only repository containing only the built web assets.